Barium is a liquid that shows up the outline of your organs when you have an x-ray. You might have this test to check part of your digestive system.

 The injection you have to relax the stomach or bowel may cause temporary blurred vision.
 If this happens, you should not drive until your eyesight is back to normal.

-You might not have this drug if you have glaucoma (increased pressure within the eye) or heart problems.
-The doctor or radiographer checks this with you when you go for the test.
+You may not have this drug if you have glaucoma (increased pressure within the eye) or heart problems.
+The doctor will check this with you when you go for the test.

 Let the radiographer know if you have any problems swallowing.